JCamposStatistics/Covid-19-Display/README.md

 # Covid-19-Display
-In this project we will observe the growth of Covid 19
+In this repository we will observe the growth of Covid 19